 As a first step, a draft economic impact analysis was completed in the spring of 2013.
 This analysis revealed positive projections for increased visitation and spending, GDP growth and regional employment opportunities.
 In fall 2013, community working groups began developing a draft Statement of Universal Values and identifying places that illustrate these values.

 In 2014, a Strategic Direction document was drafted and the Advisory Committee decided to move forward with the nomination of “Tr’ondëk-Klondike”.
 Working groups started drafting the site’s boundaries with participation from representatives of the Klondike Placer Miners’ Association and the Yukon Chamber of Mines.

 The Tr’ondëk-Klondike nomination project picked up momentum in 2015, as research papers on architecture, First Nations land use, and placer mining were commissioned.
 The Advisory Committee and project team continued to refine the site’s values and physical boundaries, and started writing the nomination dossier.

 The nomination for the proposed Tr’ondëk-Klondike World Heritage Site was submitted to UNESCO’s World Heritage Centre in January 2017.
-UNESCO’s advisory body on cultural heritage, ICOMOS (International Council on Monuments and Sites), is currently evaluating the nomination.
-Looking ahead to successful designation as a World Heritage site, the Advisory Committee partners are also working on a future management plan for Tr’ondëk-Klondike.
+Following an evaluation by UNESCO’s advisory body on cultural heritage, ICOMOS (International Council on Monuments and Sites), Canada withdrew the nomination to undertake further work.